ssh-mitm/ssh-mitm/doc/get_started/file_transfer.rst

     $ scp -P 10022 testuser@proxyserver:/bin/bash .

-to store files, which are transferred with SCP, following arguments must be provided:
+To store files which are transferred with SFTP, the following arguments must be provided:

 .. code-block:: none

     $ ssh-mitm server --session-log-dir ~/sshlogs --store-sftp-files
     INFO     ℹ session 7c43d2b2-51e7-4351-a468-c6768ea04d30 created

-SSH-MITM generates a unique Id for each client and the log direcory contains subfolders for each session.
+SSH-MITM generates a unique Id for each client and the log directory contains subfolders for each session.
-Also a uniquie Id for each file transfer is assigned.
+Also a unique Id for each file transfer is assigned.

 .. code-block:: none

     INFO     file bash -> a5a0e5d2-4cbd-4c25-8430-a3b79e71273d

 The reason for the unique id as filename is, multiple files with the same filename can be transferred.
-This avoids name collissions and avoids overriting already existing files.
+This avoids name collisions and avoids overwriting already existing files.

-.. code-bloc

 .. code-block:: none